 For clips of Frederick’s music go to this link at Soundcloud.

-* Lament for Bosnia was top of the classical charts in Tower Records for several weeks, following its premiere at the Barbican.
+* Lament for Bosnia: top of the classical charts in Tower Records for several weeks following its premiere at the Barbican.

-* First Symphony was commissioned for the Royal Philharmonic Orchestra and premiered in the Royal Albert Hall, broadcast on Classic FM.
+* First Symphony: commissioned for the Royal Philharmonic Orchestra and premiered in the Royal Albert Hall, London, and broadcast on Classic FM.

-* Ballet, Alice, was commissioned for the State Theatre in Giessen, Germany.
+* Alice, a ballet: commissioned for the State Theatre in Giessen, Germany.

-* Violin Concerto performed by Adam Summerhayes at St John’s Smith Square.
+* Violin Concerto: performed by Adam Summeryhayes and the Surrey Sinfonietta at St John’s, Smith Square, London.

-* Recent commissions include one from the Southern Cathedrals Festival 2019 and another from Rikkyo University, Japan.
+* Recent commissions: Chichester Service for the Southern Cathedrals Festival 2019 and also in 2019 Gaudete in Domino for handbell choir from Rikkyo University, Japan.